CRAI Library of the Pavilion of the Republic: Architecture

+Alexander Calder, pictured with Mercury Fountain and Pablo Picasso's Guernica inside the pavilion in 1937 at the Paris Worlds Fair.

 Exhibits and collections

 In the entrance of the building were posters, photographs, photomontages, proclamations, information panels, as well as art and craft sent directly from Spanish central and autonomous governments, as well as various unions.

 Many of the exhibits sought to educate how life was before and after the Spanish Republic.
 The first floor was devoted to information about the ongoing Spanish Civil War, while the second focused on the arts and popular sections.

 One of the attractions of the Spanish pavilion was the debut of Pablo Picasso's painting Guernica, the now-famous depiction of the horrors of war.
 Picasso had been commissioned to created a mural for the Exhibition.
 The work garnered mixed reviews.
 A large mural by Joan Miró for the exhibit, entitled The Reaper or Catalan peasant in revolt, was on the second floor.
 Painted with oil on the building's "celotex" insulation panels, the mural was lost or destroyed a year later after being transferred to Valencia.

 A concrete sculpture by Alberto Sánchez Pérez entitled The Spanish people have a path which leads to a star, nearly 11 m tall, was displayed outside.
 Another sculpture was Alexander Calder's Mercury Fountain.